fyne-io/developer.fyne.io/index.md

         here with a question in mind then you may find an answer in the <a href="/faq/">FAQs</a>.</p>
     </div>
     <div class="col-lg-4 text-center">
-        <p>If you are new to the Go language we recommend running through the Go tour
+        <p>If you are new to the Go language, we recommend running through the Go tour
         before returning to the Fyne documentation.</p>

         <a href="https://go.dev/tour/" class="btn btn-default btn-xl" style="visibility: visible;">Take the Go Tour</a>